 Recommended treatments for bipolar disorder may include:

-- Antipsychotics in combination with mood stabilizers when other treatments are unsuccessful
+- antipsychotics in combination with mood stabilizers when other treatments do not have the desired effect

-- Electroconvulsive therapy (ECT), in which electrical currents are passed through the brain to help severe mania or depression
+- electroconvulsive therapy (ECT), in which a medical professional passes electrical currents through the brain to help severe mania or depression

-- Transcranial magnetic stimulation, where magnetic fields stimulate nerve cells to relieve symptoms of depression
+- transcranial magnetic stimulation, in which magnetic fields stimulate nerve cells to relieve symptoms of depression

 In certain situations, women may need to alter their medications or discuss them with their doctor.

-Treatment options need to be considered when planning a pregnancy or while breastfeeding, in order to reduce the risk of congenital abnormalities, or of medications passing through breast milk to the infant.
+When planning a pregnancy or while breastfeeding, treatment for BD requires careful consideration to reduce the risk of congenital anomalies due to medications passing to the infant in breast milk.